Consumer Packaged Goods: The State of CPG and 7 Top Brand Examples

 With convenience (and exceptional experiences) in mind, many traditional CPG giants, like Gillette (more on that later), are turning to ecommerce to keep up and stand out.

-#cta-visual-pb#<cta-title>Build an exceptional CPG brand online<cta-title>See how Page Builder can take your ecommerce experience to the next level.Start building for free
+#cta-visual-pb#<cta-title>Build an exceptional CPG brand online<cta-title>Take your ecommerce experience to the next level in just a few clicks using the Shogun Page Builder.Start building for free

 What’s the difference between CPG and retail?